 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter

 Cubism is regarded as one of the most influential movements in 20th-century art and is known for its reduction of subjects into geometric or ‘cube-like’ shapes to produce a more three-dimensional perspective.
 The movement can be divided into two stages: Analytical Cubism and Synthetic Cubism.
 Early Cubism (Analytical) works are typically more severe and monochromatic with tones of black and grey, whereas later Cubism (Synthetic) works feature bolder colors and the incorporation of external elements for collage.

 Futurism was founded by poet Filippo Tommaso Marinetti in Milan in the early 20th century.
 Like its predecessors, Futurism emphasized abstraction and nontraditional representation.
-It valued speed, viscerality, youth and modernity and acted as a form of Italian liberation from its fraught history.
-Although founded in Italy, it’s influences also spread to other European countries.
+It valued speed, viscerality, youth, and modernity and acted as a form of Italian liberation from its fraught history.
+Although founded in Italy, its influence also spread to other European countries.